2024 Booth Descriptions

 Xerces Society

 The Xerces Society for Invertebrate Conservation is a science-based international nonprofit organization that protects the natural world through the conservation of invertebrates and their habitats.
-Our tables will have fun craft activities for children of “all ages” and take home info for a pollinator-friendly garden.
+Our tables will have fun craft activities for children of “all ages” and take home info for a pollinator friendly garden.

 Beyond Tucson